 Health section.
 Article ‟Preventing eye illnesses” Page 13.

 Extract: ‟Glaucoma is an abnormal rise in eye tension.
 The globe hardens while the field of vision shrinks progressively.
 Glaucoma can lead to blindness through the destruction of the optical nerve because of an excessive eye tension.
 Chronic glaucoma is actually the main cause of blindness.
 In France, an estimated number of 500,000 people suffer from this affliction.”

 Thus, older persons should get their eyes examined.
 Certain categories of persons should be even more careful: persons affected by diabetes, myopia, artery hypertension and other blood vessel illnesses, and persons with a family history of glaucoma.

 In the case of glaucoma, it is necessary to follow a treatment designed to lower ocular tension.

 Persons affected by a strong case of glaucoma should not practice the use of phosphenes.
 Nevertheless, they can practice with the other elements of the phenic system.

 Phosphenic practice is open to anyone without major eye problems.

-If in doubt, you should get advice from your ophtalmologist.
+If in doubt, you should get advice from your ophthalmologist.

 Footnote 1: The word phosphene has several meanings.
-It is mainly found in medical vocabulary.
-So is the word (fr.) ‟acouphène” tinnitus in English, another term used by Phosphenism.
-Without going too much into detail, we can inform beginners that the phosphenes and the acouphenes (tinnitus) we use are physiological ones, as opposed to pathological ones.
+And it is mainly found in medical vocabulary.
+As for the french word ‟acouphene” (which means tinnitus, in English), it is another term used by Phosphenism.
+Without going too much into details, beginners have to know that phosphenes and acouphenes we use are only physiological ones, as opposed to pathological ones.